hyperhq/blog.hyper.sh/blog/source/hyper-best-value.md

 ---

+*This is a guest blog post by Andy Chase.
+Contact details below*

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~andychase/282.embed"></iframe>

 The chart above is a box plot showing cloud providers and how well they performed when scaled by cost per hour. *Hyper.sh turned out the best!* (It's lowest on the chart because it's the cheapest essentially).